nix00000/Big-Grill/README.md

  could be added.
  - Payment system/options not integrated.
  - Order tracking notification (sound or visual) which alerts the user when the order is sent.
+ - Further room for improvement on user authentification could be done.
+The possibilities include "forgot password" and email verification

 ### Users Point of View:
 <img src="screenshots/menu.PNG" width="500">